Dark Mode

 38. Application Programming Interface (API)

 An API is a web-based interface that allows web applications to communicate with one another.
-For example, webapps can use an API to access data stored in another webapp.

 This can be extremely helpful for businesses with multiple ventures, as well as data storage for digital marketing uses.